 Part of Daniel is written in Aramaic, which was the common language of the entire known world.
-The dialect of Aramaic in Daniel was written is Imperial Aramaic, which had currency in all parts of the Near East.
+Daniel was written in Imperial Aramaic, which had currency in all parts of the Near East.
 The normal practice of the Aramaic used in Palestine was to put the verb first, while the Aramaic of Daniel puts the verb later in the clause, exactly like the Aramaic as used in Babylonian.

 The first chapter and the last five chapters of Daniel are written in Hebrew, and it is also said that the Hebrew is more like 2nd century BC Hebrew than 6th century BC Hebrew, but it is very hard for anyone to show that Hebrew is earlier or later.
 Thousands of years can go by in Hebrew and nothing really changes.